© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Afon Hyddgen stone row is a scheduled monument protected by Cadw under reference MG309.
 View the official record →

-Afon Hyddgen stone row is a Prehistoric ritual monument located in Wales, comprising an alignment of standing stones characteristic of Bronze Age ceremonial practice.
+Afon Hyddgen stone row is a Prehistoric alignment of standing stones located in Wales and designated as a scheduled ancient monument under Cadw reference MG309.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG309.

 Afon Hyddgen stone row dates from the prehistoric period, and is classified as a stone row.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Afon Hyddgen stone row is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG309.